Metformin and autophagy

 Autophagy is a highly regulated process that responds to various stressors, such as nutrient deprivation, oxidative stress, and pathogens.
 Dysregulation of autophagy has been implicated in various diseases, including neurodegenerative disorders, cancer, and metabolic disorders.

-See also Drink alcohol while on metformin
+See also Pcos hirsutism metformin

 Understanding the intricacies of autophagy can provide insights into novel therapeutic approaches for treating these diseases and promoting overall cellular health.